giulong/spectrum/README.md

   condition: ${weightedSuccessful.percentage} > 60
 ```

-This means that the execution is considered successful if at least 60% of the weighted tests are successful.
+The example above means that the execution is considered successful if at least 60% of the weighted tests are successful.

 The condition is evaluated leveraging [FreeMarker](https://freemarker.apache.org/), meaning you can write complex conditions using the variables
 briefly explained below.
 They're all put in the `vars` map in the [TestBook.java](spectrum/src/main/java/io/github/giulong/spectrum/utils/testbook/TestBook.java)